Re: [MedievalSawdust] Is this book any good?

 There are a couple of unique aspects to the Glastonbury chair.
 One is the carving - including the name of the man* it was made for, and the year.
 It's extremely rare to find a date on medieval furniture, and AFAIK this is the sole specimen on which the owner's name appears.

 * A monk of Glastonbury, John Arthur Thorne.
-He was later hanged,
+He was later hanged, along with the Abbot.

 Alex Haugland wrote:

 I am unsure what you mean by the glastonbury chair being unique...
 When I was last in the UK, we drove around quite a bit and saw several chairs of this style in cathedrals and churches all around the UK...
 I certainly can't speak for the provenance of those chairs and they may have been 19th or even 20th century copies of the period design...